microsoft/vscode-docs/docs/editor/voice.md

 ![Screenshot of the chat input field showing an active microphone icon to enter a voice chat message](images/accessibility/voice-chat.png)

 **Note:** when using voice for GitHub Copilot Chat, the chat prompt will automatically submit when you pause.
-You can configure the time to wait before submitting via the `accessibility.voice.speechTimeout` setting, or disable this functionality when you configure the setting to `0`.
+You can configure the time to wait before submitting via the `setting(accessibility.voice.speechTimeout)` setting, or disable this functionality when you configure the setting to `0`.

 Copilot Chat also supports text-to-speech capabilities.
-When you enable the `accessibility.voice.autoSynthesize` setting, Copilot Chat responses are automatically read out aloud when voice was also used as input.
+When you enable the `setting(accessibility.voice.autoSynthesize)` setting, Copilot Chat responses are automatically read out aloud when voice was also used as input.
 To interrupt the synthesis, select the icon or press `kb(workbench.action.speech.stopReadAloud)`.

 Each chat response also shows a new speaker icon, so that you can selectively read out a response aloud.